 I have also noted how I begin to care for each stitch: I take care not to lose any as I work, as if the stitches were little sheep.
 The total number becomes something very important.

 But as I learned how to knit, I found myself knitting without counting anymore, and I am fascinated at how the process enters the subconscious: I knit without thinking.
 I guess it's kind of like in martial arts, when you've practiced the moves so many times that your body responds in the moment, without thought.
-Though in martial arts, it is more complicated because to think is to become self conscious in a way that makes responding on time impossible.

 I suppose it is a 'lower level' concentration - but concentration nonetheless, even if 'lower' - because one is still observing a pattern (unless one is a pro, and creating something unique, but this is clearly something I can only hypothesise about).